Inca Empire: Administration

 Colonial sources are not entirely clear or in agreement about Inca government structure, such as exact duties and functions of government positions.
 But the basic structure can be broadly described.
-The top was the Sapa Inca.
+The top was the Sapa Inca, who wore the maskaypacha as a symbol of power.
 Below that may have been the Willaq Umu, literally the "priest who recounts", the High Priest of the Sun.
 However, beneath the Sapa Inca also sat the Inkap rantin, who was a confidant and assistant to the Sapa Inca, perhaps similar to a Prime Minister.
 Starting with Topa Inca Yupanqui, a "Council of the Realm" was composed of 16 nobles: 2 from hanan Cusco; 2 from hurin Cusco; 4 from Chinchaysuyu; 2 from Cuntisuyu; 4 from Collasuyu; and 2 from Antisuyu.
-This weighting of representation balanced the hanan and hurin divisions of the empire, both within Cusco and within the Quarters (hanan suyukuna and hurin suyukuna).
+This weighting of representation balanced the hanan and hurin divisions of the empire, both within Cuzco and within the Quarters (hanan suyu and hurin suyu).

 While provincial bureaucracy and government varied greatly, the basic organization was decimal.
 Taxpayers – male heads of household of a certain age range – were organized into corvée labor units (often doubling as military units) that formed the state's muscle as part of mit'a service.
 Each unit of more than 100 tax-payers were headed by a kuraka, while smaller units were headed by a kamayuq, a lower, non-hereditary status.
 However, while kuraka status was hereditary and typically served for life, the position of a kuraka in the hierarchy was subject to change based on the privileges of superiors in the hierarchy; a pachaka kuraka could be appointed to the position by a waranqa kuraka.
 Furthermore, one kuraka in each decimal level could serve as the head of one of the nine groups at a lower level, so that a pachaka kuraka might also be a waranqa kuraka, in effect directly responsible for one unit of 100 tax-payers and less directly responsible for nine other such units.

-Arts and technology
+Culture

 Monumental architecture

-Architecture was the most important of the Incan arts, with textiles reflecting architectural motifs.
+Architecture was the most important of the Inca arts, with textiles reflecting architectural motifs.
 The most notable example is Machu Picchu, which was constructed by Inca engineers.
 The prime Inca structures were made of stone blocks that fit together so well that a knife could not be fitted through the stonework.
 These constructs have survived for centuries, with no use of mortar to sustain them.